 The vlog highlighted my first time in Qatar, you might check that out here.

-I might be here for complicated purposes but so far, I’d say it IS a country to live in if you value your solitude, privacy and sense of peace.
+I might be here for complicated purposes (long story) but so far, I’d say it IS a country to live in if you value your solitude, privacy and sense of peace.
 There are also downsides that I’ll share and at the end of this post, you might be able to decide if it’s meant for you.

 TYPICAL DAILY ROUTINE

 Disclaimer: I’m not employed by any corporation here so I’m always indoors regardless.
 I also contribute to caring for my sister, who lives with Autism.
-I’d also refer to her as A because “my sister” is just too long.
+I’d refer to her as A because “my sister” is just too long.

 For starters, the sunrise and sunset times are hard to adjust to.
 The time zone is GMT+3 and the prayer times are different too.
 Fajr is around 4:30AM and it’s already a clear morning by around 5:30AM.
 My body doesn’t get the timing either so I can end up waking as late as 6AM, unless I set an alarm for Fajr.
 It got better after a few weeks though.